-The Redeemed Christian Church of God established the College in 1998 as Christ The Redeemer Bible College to provide ministerial training courses for the ministers of the Redeemed Christian Church of God and the wider Christian community.
+The Redeemed Christian Church of God established the College in 1998 as Christ the Redeemer Bible College to provide ministerial training courses for the ministers of the Redeemed Christian Church of God and the wider Christian community.
 In 2005, the Board decided to expand the services of the college to include courses in other areas that effectively complement Christian ministry particularly courses in business studies, computing and life skills development.
 This led to the change of name to Christ The Redeemer College and the registration as a charitable company to take over the business of the Bible College in February 2006.

 The aim of this change was to improve the ministry capacity of members and leaders of the church and those of the wider community to better discharge their services for the wellbeing of the community they serve by equipping them with necessary management and professional skills.
 This process is a continuing one.
-This is demonstrated in the validations that the College has sought with Universities over the years.
-The College currently has validation arrangement with Newman University (to provide training in theology and ministry up to postgraduate level) Discussions are ongoing for validation of business courses with Newman University.
+This is demonstrated in the validations that the College has sought with universities over the years.
+The College currently has validation arrangement with Newman University to provide training in business and in theology and ministry up to postgraduate level.
+It also delivers courses in Business Management and Computing accredited by Pearsons up to Higher National Diploma and with City and Guilds for Level 5 Diploma in education and Training.
+In addition, it offers courses in Advanced diploma in chaplaincy accredited by NCFE and several courses in Christian ministry.